Contents

 Apply logic to solve problems

-Part 2 of an Atom Assessment measures these skills through two unique components: puzzles and problem-solving and creative comprehension.
+Part 2 of Quest Admissions measures these skills through two unique components: puzzles and problem-solving and creative comprehension.
 These are very different to exams provided by other test providers and create a more enjoyable testing experience.

 This section is not adaptive.
 All children will see the same questions regardless of their performance, although some might progress further through the questions than others.